In this post, I’m going to list out every possible way to build backlinks in 2021.

 This will show most of the places on the web that mention your brand.
 But, you’re going to get a very low response rate when you email webmasters begging for a link.
 It doesn’t matter whether you come prepared with an infographic, a broken link, or an unlinked mention.
 It’s a lot of emails for very few results.

-If you’re doing this you’re dumb.
-Reddit, Quora, Facebook, Twitter, WordPress Blogs, Medium, Tumblr, YouTube (and all the other sites I can’t even remember) no-follow each and every one of their links.
+- Social Media / Web 2.0’s – Reddit, Quora, Facebook, Twitter, WordPress Blogs, Medium, Tumblr, YouTube (and all the other sites I can’t even remember) no-follow each and every one of their links.